Measles Outbreak – April 11, 2025

-There has been one fatality in a school-aged child who lived in the outbreak area.
-The child was not vaccinated and had no known underlying conditions.
+There have been two fatalities in school-aged children who lived in the outbreak area.
+The children were not vaccinated and had no known underlying conditions.

 We will post updates on Tuesdays and Fridays.